Who (might have) met whom - whole list

 • 1864 - 1909: Hermann Minkowski icon

-Hermann Minkowski (22/6/1864 - 12/1/1909) was a mathematician described variously as German, Polish, Lithuanian-German, or Russian, known for geometry of numbers and work on the Diophantine approximations.
+Hermann Minkowski (22/6/1864 - 12/1/1909) was a mathematician described variously as German, Polish, Lithuanian-German, or Russian, known for geometry of numbers and Minkowski space.

 • 1864 - 1949: Richard Strauss icon

-Richard Georg Strauss (11/6/1864 - 8/9/1949) was a German composer and conductor, known for composing Ein Heldenleben and Death and Transfiguration.
+Richard Georg Strauss (11/6/1864 - 8/9/1949) was a German composer and conductor, known for composing The Dance of the Seven Veils (from Salome) and Eine Alpensinfonie (Alpine Symphony).

 • 1864 - 1941: Walther Nernst icon